PERSOL HR DATA BANK in APAC

 b.
 The rights and obligations of the trade/labor union and the worker/laborer

 c.
-The period during which and the date starting from which the collective work agreement takes effect
+The period during which and the date starting from which the collective labor agreement takes effect

 d.
-The signatures of those involved in making the collective work agreement
+The signatures of those involved in making the collective labor agreement

-The entrepreneur and the trade/labor union are under an obligation to inform all the enterprise's workers/laborers of the contents of the collective work agreement or any changes made to it (Labor Law, Article 126, Paragraph 2).
-The entrepreneur must print and distribute the text of the collective work agreement to each worker/laborer at the enterprise's own expense (Labor Law, Article 126, Paragraph 3).
-A collective work agreement shall remain in force for no longer than two years from commencement and the time that the collective work agreement remains in force may be extended for no longer than one year based on a written agreement between the entrepreneur and the trade/labor union(s) (Labor Law, Article 123, Paragraphs 1 and 2).
+The entrepreneur and the trade/labor union are under an obligation to inform all the enterprise's workers/laborers of the contents of the collective labor agreement or any changes made to it (Manpower Law, Article 126, Paragraph 2).
+The entrepreneur must print and distribute the text of the collective labor agreement to each worker/laborer at the enterprise's own expense (Manpower Law, Article 126, Paragraph 3).
+A collective labor agreement shall remain in force for no longer than two years from commencement, and the time that the collective labor agreement remains in force may be extended for no longer than one year based on a written agreement between the entrepreneur and the trade/labor union(s) (Manpower Law, Article 123, Paragraphs 1 and 2).

 -